Providers: how you can make Cosmetic Surgery Safer

 - Routinely collect and report on patient feedback.
 We recommend using the Q-PROMs tools for selected procedures.

-Access the new tools and services here and read more information about the work we are doing to make cosmetic surgery safer.
+Access the tools and services here and read more information about the work we are doing to make cosmetic surgery safer.

 Further information or questions...